Gervase de Peyer ( 1926-2017) and Langford Place

 At the start of the war the de Peyers were at Middleton but Fitzjohns Avenue seems to have been abandoned – perhaps it was too difficult to run if staff were called up.
 Deidre de Peyer became an actress and married the actor Ferdy Mayne and had two children, and Adrian became an opera singer, appearing at Covent Garden and Scottish Opera, and married and had 4 children.
 Gervase married Sylvia Southcombe in 1950 and had 3 children, Mervyn, Lorrayn and Janine.
 They divorced in 1971 and he married mezzo soprano Susan Daniel and when that ended in divorce he married Katia Perret Awbry , a dance and movement therapist, in 1980.

 Gervase and his family came to live in 12 Langford Place in the 1960s, in one of the houses owned by Laura Knight who was his godmother.
 Towards the end of her life Laura was cared for by Miss Bullen, who had looked after various families after the de Peyers grew up, such as children of the Cowdrays, Sir Carol Reid and the impresario Tom Arnold, whose daughter knew her affectionately as Bunnie, but never ever knew her Christian name -( which was revealed by the recently issued 1939 Register to have been Marjorie )- and has never forgotten being told how to eat an orange neatly with a spoon When Laura died in 1970 the de Peyer family were given the first right of refusal to the purchase of her property in Langford Place ; Esme purchased it and Gervase continued to live at No 12.
-Edith de Peyer died in 1972 but Esme died in ??? at Grove End Upper Terrace in Hampstead and left £228000.
+Edith de Peyer died in 1972 but Esme died a few years later at Grove End Upper Terrace in Hampstead and left £228000.
 Gervase was awarded the Gold Medal of the Worshipful Company of Musicians (1948), the Charles Gros Grand Prix du Disque (1961) and the Plaque of Honour of the Academy of Arts and the Plaque of Honour of the Academy of Arts and Sciences of America (1962), He was made a Fellow of the Royal College of Music in 1992.
 After his return from America he slowed down a little, devoting more time to his hobbies of cooking and kite-flying, but his 80th birthday concert proved that his hands and lips and lungs had lost none of their expertise.